cfranco92/Unit-Testing-for-MEAN-with-Jasmine/README.md

 The second argument to the it () function is itself a function, which when executed will probably execute a number of _expect () functions.

 The expect () functions are used to actually test the things you "expect" to be true.

+# Organizing the code to run on the web
+The term refactoring is often used to describe modifying source code without changing its behavior, which is informally known for cleaning code.

+Refactoring is the part of code maintenance that doesn't fix bugs or add functionality.
+The objective, on the contrary, is to improve the ease of understanding the code or change its structure and design and eliminate dead code, to facilitate future maintenance.

+Adding new behavior to a program can be difficult with the given program structure, so a developer can refactor it first to facilitate this task and then add the new behavior.